pku-dasys/purlin/README.md

 ```

-###Result Files
+3.Result Files

-####globalRouting.json / globalRoutingResult.json
+- globalRouting.json / globalRoutingResult.json

      The routing tasks or strategies.
         You can refer to utils.JsonIO.scala.

-####*-DetailLatency.txt / latencyDistribution.txt
+- *-DetailLatency.txt / latencyDistribution.txt

      The detail packet network latency of each packet, or the latency distribution.

-####NoCTestingResults.txt
+- NoCTestingResults.txt

      The details of simulation results for packet-switched networks.
 You can refer to NoC.MeshNoCTest.scala.